Move-Out Checklist (New York) — How to Get Your Full Deposit Back

 You can do all of this yourself using the checklist above.

-If you want it already laid out—what to do before move-out, what to send if something goes wrong, and how the steps connect—the system just organizes the same process so you don’t have to think it through piece by piece.
+If you want it already laid out - what to do before move-out, what to send if something goes wrong, and how the steps connect - the New York Recovery System organizes the 4-step path so you do not have to think it through piece by piece.

 Prevention Overview